sguzunov/docs/docs/glue42-concepts/02_application-management/02_javascript/app-management-js.md

 <glue42 name="addClass" class="colorSection" element="p" text="Available since Glue42 Enterprise 3.11">

-The shutdown event provided by the Application Management API allows you to execute custom code before [**Glue42 Enterprise**](https://glue42.com/enterprise/) shuts down.
+The shutdown event provided by the App Management API allows you to execute custom code before [**Glue42 Enterprise**](https://glue42.com/enterprise/) shuts down.
 The available time for the execution of your code is 60 seconds.
 The callback you provide for handling the event will receive a [`ShuttingDownEventArgs`](../../../reference/glue/latest/appmanager/index.html#ShuttingDownEventArgs) object as an argument.
 Use its `restarting` property to determine whether [**Glue42 Enterprise**](https://glue42.com/enterprise/) is restarting or is shutting down:

 ```javascript
 // The async code in the handler will be awaited up to 60 seconds